Philosophy of Co-Curricular Activities

 It is the belief of Illinois Lutheran High School that involvement in co-curricular activities is a privilege, which comes with certain expectations and responsibilities.
 It is in the interest of the school and church foundation that standards be maintained concerning academic performance and personal behavior.

-Illinois Lutheran provides a full slate of co-curricular activities including volleyball, soccer, student council, drama, basketball, cheerleading, show choir, yearbook, scholastic bowl, baseball and softball.
+Illinois Lutheran provides a full slate of co-curricular activities including volleyball, soccer, golf, student council, drama, basketball, cheerleading, show choir, yearbook, scholastic bowl, track, baseball and softball.

 What People Are Saying